ryanirelan/ryanirelan.github.io/_posts/2016-11-28-save-articles-to-devonthink-like-instapaper.markdown

 ![](http://mijingo.d.pr/YeMv/3huXgYWM+)

-My main use case for this way of saving articles is when doing reesarch and planning for a new course.
+My main use case for this method is when doing reesarch and planning for a new course.
 I'll save articles I find and then store them in DEVONthink for later reference.
-I've tried several ways to saving web articles in DEVONthink and this is the best I've found.
+I've tried several ways to save web articles in DEVONthink and this is the best I've found.